Thursday, September 18, 2025

 So, Jerry walked away from the world he and his childhood buddy helped create.

 Jesus came to teach us how to gracefully move out of this world and into God's.
 In the eternal world, into which we are all invited, there is fairness and justice.
-There is collaboration rather than competition.
+There is more collaboration than competition.
 There is abundant joy, peace, and unconditional love.
 It is a world where there are no divisions or class systems.
 We are all simply the beloveds of God.

 And, we don't have to wait for this life to be over.
 We can choose this now.